• Jump to main content

 Encouraging AI innovation

-The Dutch government has been experimenting with AI, as shown by the Quick Scan of AI Application in the Public Sector (by the National Organisation for Applied Scientific Research (TNO), 2019).
-Experiments are frequently conducted with chatbots, decision algorithms, and translation algorithms.
+The Dutch government has been experimenting with AI for a long time, as evidenced by the Quick Scan of AI Applications in the Public Sector (National Organisation for Applied Scientific Research, TNO, 2019).
+Experiments are ongoing and frequently conducted with chatbots, decision algorithms, and translation algorithms.
 Many of these initiatives are likely to have broader applications; there is a need within the government to learn from each other.

-The Ministry of the Interior and Kingdom Relations (BZK) promotes innovation with AI in the public sector in three ways:
+The Ministry of the Interior and Kingdom Relations (BZK) promotes innovation with AI in the public sector in 3 ways:

 1. Strengthening the ecosystem

 In knowledge development for innovation with AI, the focus is not just on technical expertise but also on understanding effective project management.
-For example, PIANOo’s innovation toolkit (Expertise Centre for Procurement) is being supplemented with elements crucial for AI innovations.
-The Netherlands AI Coalition collaborates with government, business, educational and research institutions, and social organizations to position the Netherlands strongly in both the development and application of AI.
+For example, the Expertise Centre for Procurement, PIANOo, developed an ‘innovation toolkit’ (Dutch) that is being supplemented with elements crucial to AI innovation.
+The Netherlands AI Coalition collaborates with government, business, educational and research institutions, and social organisations to position the Netherlands strongly in both the development and application of AI.
 The Netherlands also collaborates internationally, especially within Europe, on building knowledge about AI.
 For more information, see the ‘Coordinated plan on AI’ from the European Commission.

 2. Experimentation

 There is still relatively little experience with AI projects that explicitly focus on public values.
-It is important that good use cases are available to help organisations apply AI and share solutions.
-In 2020, BZK will focus on use cases in the social domain and public spaces, among others.
+It is important that best practices and case studies are available to help organisations apply AI and share solutions.
+As of 2020, BZK has been focusing on best practices and case studies in the social domain and public spaces, among others.

 3. Challenging the market

-Typical ICT contracts from the government offer limited opportunities for innovative SMEs due to the government’s procurement conditions.
+Typical government ICT contracts offer limited opportunities for innovative SMEs due to the government’s procurement conditions.
 Yet, many AI innovations come from these smaller companies.
-The government can engage these innovative entrepreneurs for innovations through means such as Small Business Innovation Research (SBIR), innovation partnerships, and hackathons.
-In 2019, BZK and the Ministry of Justice and Security launched the SBIR ‘AI in the Public Sector’.
-Twenty-one proposals across various fields were approved.
-A new SBIR will commence in 2020.
+The government can engage these innovative entrepreneurs in innovation through programs such as Small Business Innovation Research (SBIR), innovation partnerships, and hackathons.
+In 2019, BZK and the Ministry of Justice and Security launched the SBIR ‘AI in the Public Sector’ (Dutch).
+21 proposals across various fields were approved.
+A new SBIR commenced in 2020.

 This field is for validation purposes and should be left unchanged.